jessemiller/HamlPy/readme.md

 * the pypi release have been renamed "django-hamlpy" instead of "hamlpy"
 * compatible with django>=1.9 thanks to https://github.com/jessemiller/HamlPy/pull/166

+You might also be interested in [hamlpy3](hamlpy3) which is a python 3 **only** version of hamlpy.
+Supporting both python 2 and python 3 in django-hamlpy would be great.

 Thanks a lot to Jesse Miller for his work, it really helped me a lot.

 # django-hamlpy